sql-machine-learning/elasticdl/doc/model_building.md

 ```
 dataset_fn(dataset, training)
 ```
-`dataset_fn` is a function that takes a RecordIO `dataset` as input, preprocesses the data as needed, and returns the a dataset containing `model_inputs` and `labels` as a pair.
+`dataset_fn` is a function that takes a RecordIO `dataset` as input, pre-processes the data as needed, and returns the a dataset containing `model_inputs` and `labels` as a pair.

 Argument: